nallen05/old-norse/flokkr/README.md

 1. Dedicated to making interactive TUIs with Skald/Bifrost
 2. Speed: immediately respond to user input; correctly juggle multiple timers; avoid polling
 3. Precision & predictability: by default, all timers syncronize via a global schedule.
 So you can depend on them intersecting at recurring frequences.
-4. All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
-(Encourages Old Norse "high locality" code structure)
+4. Encourage Old Norse "high locality" code structure: All timing logic visible in one place to make it easier to understand & reason about interactive timing behaviors.
 5. Enable composability: You can define widget behaviors separately then compose them later, but within rigid constraints (:SUBFLOKKR) to enforce traceability and avoid hidden scheduling problems

 # Recommended conventions